yrjan/sudoku-www/README.md

 ## Building and running

+### Getting dependencies

+To get the required dependencies you can run:

+`cargo build`

 ### Building debug

-To compile with debug flags:
+To compile the project with debug flags and generate the required files:

 `cargo make all`